-[Tokyo, Japan] The meal at Nihonryori RyuGin at Roppongi Tokyo is probably my best in 2012, okay, make that best meal ever.
+[Tokyo, Japan] The meal at Nihonryori RyuGin at Roppongi Tokyo is probably my best in the year, okay, make that best meal ever.
 And it is definitely the most expensive meal in my life so far.

 Just as you thought the gastronomical-presentation could not get any more embellishing, the dessert will blow your mind.